apache/directory-fortress-core/README.txt

  - Fortress Core package operations originally were designed to work using Ant.
 Today, these same operations are being moved into the maven pom.xml.
 Both still work, but ant is being phased out.

- - This software packages preferred means to build and install uses Apache Maven (script FORTRESS_HOME/pom.xml) - Sections 3,8,13
+ - This software packages preferred means to build and install uses Apache Maven (script FORTRESS_HOME/pom.xml)

- - This software package still uses Apache Ant (script FORTRESS_HOME/build.xml) for many utility functions listed in this README - Sections 6,7,9-12.
+ - This software package still uses Apache Ant (script FORTRESS_HOME/build.xml) for some functions, i.e. slapd configuration, listed in Sections 4,6,7.

  - The targets may be used to the fortress security policy data contained within an existing LDAP server.

- - This document describes the most important targets to start using fortress.
-For a complete list, enter (from FORTRESS_HOME):
-   $ANT_HOME/bin/ant -p

- - Or view the maven script (FORTRESS_HOME/pom.xml) and ant script (FORTRESS_HOME/build.xml).

  - Questions pertaining to usage of this software may be submitted to: http://mail-archives.apache.org/mod_mbox/directory-fortress/